minicreative/third-person-project/index.md

 home_features_header: Explore our work
 home_features:
 - title: Projects
-  description: Explore our research and creative projects
+  description: Explore our research projects and creative endeavors
-  image: "/uploads/Travel%20by%20water,%20Leslie_s%20Popular%20Monthly%20of%20April%201877.png"
+  image: "/uploads/RemainsOfBurntBuildings.jpg"
   link: "/projects"
 - title: Archives
-  description: Explore our digital artifacts archive
+  description: Explore our digital archive of Wilmington's *Daily Record*
-  image: "/uploads/Wilmington%20Cotton%20Compress%20-%20postcard%20front.png"
+  image: "/uploads/DailyRecordClipping.jpg"
   link: "/archives"
 home_about_header: Learn more about Third Person Project
 home_about_content: Our work began with attempting to undo an act of historical erasure.